Nathan-cloud-dev/react-hooks-npm-lab/README.md

 - Use a `package.json` file to manage project dependencies
 - Install a project dependency using npm
-- Import code from a package into a JavaScript file
+- Import code from a package into a JavaScript file..

 ## Introduction